 There are several other routines I want to present, including the one I finally settled on as being the easiest one for me personally to follow, but didn’t want to overload you with information here.
 So I will feature a few more options in an upcoming post and will also include details about using coffee enemas, something that initially sounded strange and yucky to me, but I have since learned how helpful and healing they can be for certain health issues.

 FYI, you can get most liver cleanse ingredients and kits that already include almost everything you will need at any good health store, however I buy all my health supplies on-line at a couple of discount sites.
-One of my favorite places to shop is iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get $10 off, plus can take advantage of their wonderful specials and trial offer section.
-Shipping is free on orders of $20 and up, and there’s no sales tax.
+One of my favorite places to shop is iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get a discount, plus can take advantage of their wonderful specials and trial offer section.
+Shipping is free on orders of $20 and up.
 There’s an extra 5% off on orders over $60.

 Related Self-help Health posts:

 p.s.
 Be sure to subscribe to Self-help Health so you don’t miss any future posts, and tell your friends to do the same.
 Also check out my website’s To Your Health page and Evolution Made Easier blog for more helpful health tips, tools and information.

 Disclaimer: Please note that any information here is provided as a guideline only, and is not meant to substitute for the advice of your physician, nutritionist, trained health care practitioner, and/or inner guidance system.
 Always consult a professional before undertaking any change to your normal health routine.